NordicSemiconductor/pc-nrfconnect-launcher/doc/docs/download_cfd.md

 ### SEGGER J-Link driver

 Required on all platforms.

 On Windows, the driver comes bundled with nRF Connect for Desktop.

 On macOS and Linux, you must install the driver manually.
 Download the installer for your platform from [SEGGER J-Link Software](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack).
-If you don't install the J-Link driver, running the apps will fail and you will get error messages `CouldNotFindJprogDLL`, `CouldNotOpenDLL`, `JLINKARM_DLL_NOT_FOUND`, or similar.
+If you don't install the J-Link driver, running the apps will be very limited and you will get error messages `CouldNotFindJprogDLL`, `CouldNotOpenDLL`, `JLINKARM_DLL_NOT_FOUND`, or similar.

-### Installing libusb-1.0 and nrf-udev on Linux
+### Installing libusb-1.0-0 and nrf-udev on Linux

-libusb-1.0 usually comes installed with Ubuntu, and nrf-udev can be installed by downloading a DEB file from the [nrf-udev](https://github.com/NordicSemiconductor/nrf-udev) project repository.
+libusb-1.0-0 usually comes installed with Ubuntu.

+nrf-udev can be installed by downloading a DEB file from the [nrf-udev](https://github.com/NordicSemiconductor/nrf-udev) project repository.

 The _udev_ rules are required to access Nordic USB devices with correct permissions.
 You need to set up these rules only once.